What is Hearing Loss?

 There are 3 main types of hearing loss: sensorineural, conductive, and mixed (both sensorineural and conductive).
 These types of hearing loss can be present at birth (congenital).
 Or they can occur after birth (acquired).

 This is a loss of function in the inner ear or with the connection to the brain.
-Causes of this type of hearing loss include:
+It is a permanent type of hearing loss which is usually congenital in nature.

 - Conductive hearing loss